arkeologen159/arkeo-doj/arkeo-doj/README.md

 ### DOJ MDT made with React / qbox.
 - Still under development (Dashboard & Citizen tabs fully work (or nearly, still tweaking here and there).
 Other views will be pushed once written)
+- Entire UI will change at some point once I decide on my vision for this mdt.

 ## Views
 - Dashboard : basic information displayed here (chat, profile info, search and duty list etc)